xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

 ```
 ### Install Scrapli and its plugins

 In the “scrapli_venv” virtual environment, install **scrapli**.
-At the moment of producing this tutorial, latest version of scrapli is 2022.1.30.
+At the moment of producing this tutorial, the latest version of scrapli is 2022.1.30.
 ```
 pip install scrapli
 ```